 On January 22, 2018, Vermont became the first state to legalize adult use marijuana through legislation rather than a ballot measure.
 Governor Phil Scott signed H. 511, which legalized recreational consumption, possession and home cultivation of cannabis starting July 1, 2018.
 The move progressed the state's liberal approach, which passed medicinal marijuana use in 2004 under act 135, An Act Relating to Marijuana Use by Persons with Severe Illness.

 Adults 21 years old and older are allowed to possess up to one ounce of marijuana.
 Medicinal marijuana patients will continue to operate under its ruling, separate from H. 511.
 These patients are allowed to possess up to two ounces of usable cannabis.

-Vermont marijuana laws do not allow for the commercial sales of cannabis in the state unless the person is a medical marijuana cardholder.
+Vermont marijuana laws do not currently allow for the commercial sales of cannabis in the state unless the person is a medical marijuana cardholder.
 In this case, medical patients can purchase what amounts to two ounces of marijuana products.
+Where to Buy